HCL-TECH-SOFTWARE/connections-doc/src_v8/admin/install/r_Orient_Me_setup_pers_vols.md

 # Setting up persistent volumes for a standard installation \(non-HA\) {#r_Orient_Me_setup_pers_vols .reference}

-Use these guidelines to help you set up persistent volumes for middleware infrastructure such as Solr/Zookeeper, MongoDB, Customizer, and Elasticsearch.
+Use these guidelines to help you set up persistent volumes for middleware infrastructure such as Zookeeper, MongoDB, Customizer, and OpenSearch.

 ## Using persistent volumes { .section}